In most cases, college scholarships are not taxable. But there are a few instances when you might owe taxes on scholarship money.

 According to the IRS, all of the above “are tax-free to the extent used for qualified education expenses during the period for which a grant is awarded.”

 If you just found out that your college scholarship could be taxable, you might be feeling a bit frustrated right now.
-After all, that money is supposed to help you with school, not cost you more money.
+After all, that money is supposed to help you pay for school, not cost you more money.

 What’s more, you can sign up for a payment plan on your taxes if you need to – and the interest rates on an IRS payment plan likely won’t be nearly as high as student loan interest rates can be.